MatthewYong/saitama-dainingu/README.md

 ### Source of codes

 The following codes were inspired or taken from:
-- [Bootstrap Carousel](https://getbootstrap.com/docs/4.0/components/carousel/): Used in index.html code line 25 for fading hero images
+- [Bootstrap Carousel](https://getbootstrap.com/docs/4.0/components/carousel/): Used in index.html code line 25 for sliding/fading hero images
 - [Bootstrap Navbar](https://getbootstrap.com/docs/4.0/components/navbar/): Used in the navigation menu on all pages from the website
 - [Bootstrap Grid](https://getbootstrap.com/docs/4.0/layout/grid/): Used in the contact section on all pages of the website
 - [Google Maps and Markers](https://developers.google.com/maps/documentation/javascript/examples/map-simple): Used in the contact section on all pages of the website
-- [Code Insistitute - Project Love Running](https://courses.codeinstitute.net/program/FullstackWebDeveloper): Used in gallery.css code line 16 for creating a photo gallery
+- [Code Institute- Project Love Running](https://courses.codeinstitute.net/): Used in gallery.css code line 16 for creating a photo gallery

-Code were used in the previous versions of the website:
+Code used in the previous versions of the website:
-- [Stackoverflow](https://stackoverflow.com/questions/44690752/zoom-background-image-only): for zooming in on background image in index.html
+- [StackOverflow](https://stackoverflow.com/questions/44690752/zoom-background-image-only): Used for zooming in on background image in index.html
-- [CSS-Tricks](https://css-tricks.com/practical-css-scroll-snapping/): for scrolling one section at a time in index.html
+- [CSS-Tricks](https://css-tricks.com/practical-css-scroll-snapping/): Used for auto-scrolling one section at a time in index.html

-### Acknowlegdements
+### Acknowledgement
 The completion of this project could not have been possible without support and the extensive knowledge of other people.
 My appreciation goes to:
 - Gerard (Gerry) McBride, my mentor, for giving me guidance throughout the project and giving me useful tips to finish a good project
 - Tutor Scott from Code Institute, for giving me tips on what needs to be included in this project
-- Code institute, for the valuable lessons through videos and excercises
+- Code Institute, for the valuable lessons through videos and exercises
-- Stackoverflow, for giving me code support
+- StackOverflow, for giving me code support
 - Slack community, for reviewing my project, giving me new ideas and code support.
 In particular Richard Wells for arranging a project call to give us tips and tricks for milestone project 1 and anna_ci for her tips on how to deploy the website.

 ## Disclaimer